iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 ## 4. Our contributions

-The original paper proposed two new methods and validated it on an exceptionally wide range of tasks in the domain of vision, natural language processing and reinforcement learning.
-Having results from such a diverse set of tasks and using multiple backbone models is a strong testament to a well-working method.
-On the other hand we noticed that the publication included a different subset of the transfer learning methods for different tasks, so we wanted to verify whether the results also hold for the missing experiments.
+The original paper improved on *equizero* and proposed *λ-equitune*, then validated them on an exceptionally wide range of tasks in the domain of vision, natural language processing and reinforcement learning.
+Having results from such a diverse set of tasks and using multiple backbone models is a strong testament to well-working methods.
+On the other hand, we noticed that the publication included a different subset of the transfer learning methods for different tasks, so we wanted to verify whether the results also hold for the missing experiments.
 The publication included a limited discussion of the weight patterns *λ-equitune* learns, but it was based on a plot created for a single training example, which clearly does not generalize and is insufficient for drawing meaningful conclusions.
-Additionally we also noticed that many of the tasks chosen, for example image classification, were not equivariant but invariant in their nature, so good results on these does not necessarily verify true equivariance of the solution.
+Additionally, we also noticed that many of the tasks chosen, for example image classification, were not equivariant but invariant in their nature, so good results on these does not necessarily verify true equivariance of the solution.
 These observations motivated us to perform reproducibility studies on some of the original data sets, expand the discussion of the inner workings of *λ-equitune*, and to perform similar studies on additional data that tests the equivariant properties more.

-In addition we noticed that even the most sophisticated method proposed, *λ-equitune*, inspects each feature map individually when calculating the weight, disregarding a significant source of information.
+In addition, we noticed that even the most sophisticated method proposed, *λ-equitune*, inspects each feature map individually when calculating the weight, disregarding a significant source of information.
 Given the enormous success of the Transformer architecture in almost all areas of deep learning in recent years (quote at least Attention is all you need + one review), we hypothesized that using an Attention layer instead might provide more flexibility and thus better performance.
-This motivated us to create an extension of the original methods called *EquiAttention*.
+This motivated us to create an extension of the original methods called *equiattention*.

-The rest of the blog post will be structured accordingly to provide a summary of our methodologies and results ( put an outline here based on the actual headers we will have )
+The rest of the blog post will be structured accordingly to provide a summary of our methodologies and results:
+- in 4.1 we discuss minor improvements we added to the original implementation
+- section 4.2 explores whether the implementation was really equivariant
+- in 4.3 we discuss our proposed alternative feature combination method
+- 4.4 expands our understanding of the patterns *λ-equitune* learns
+- in 4.5 the methods are tested on novel data sets
+- and finally in 4.6 an extension of the original NLG tasks is described.

 ### 4.1 Reproducibility and minor implementation improvements
 The authors kindly shared their implementation of the paper’s methods and experiments, which formed the basis of our work.
 We started by reproducing the experiments related to image classification and we were pleased to find that we could recreate Figure 4 from the original publication easily.
 Some training parameters were not specified in the publication, in which case we used default values in the code base unless otherwise noted.
 However, upon closer examination of the implementation, we discovered multiple points that we believe could be improved in the implementation.